ethereum/ethereum-org-website/src/content/developers/tutorials/a-developers-guide-to-ethereum-part-one/index.md

 })
 ```

-You’ll see some familiar details here: the `from`, `to`, and `value` fields should match the inputs of our `send_transaction` call.
+You’ll see some familiar details here: the `from`, `to`, and `value` fields should match the inputs of our `sendTransaction` call.
 The other reassuring bit is that this transaction was included as the first transaction (`'transactionIndex': 0`) within block number 1.

 We can also easily verify the success of this transaction by checking the balances of the two accounts involved.
 Three ether should have moved from one to another.